 Learning and Growing as a Potter

 I made it through the first few years of struggle and came to understand the sense of generosity and focus on helping others that is common in the Seagrove community.
 I had befriended the few other journeyman potters in the area, which at any time usually averages about 3, as well as all the other shop owners.
 As I was able to expand to working for other shops, I started to realize the invaluable amount of further ceramic education I had been receiving.
-Aside from understanding the necessity of working on a stand-up wheel—nearly everyone I work for throws this way—I learned how to throw with more fluidity and efficiency, how to make my own tools, and how to cut back on even the smallest redundant steps (see sidebar on page 43), saving time in the long run, all without losing a sense of quality in the pots I was making.
+Aside from understanding the necessity of working on a stand-up wheel—nearly everyone I work for throws this way—I learned how to throw with more fluidity and efficiency, how to make my own tools, and how to cut back on even the smallest redundant steps (see sidebar), saving time in the long run, all without losing a sense of quality in the pots I was making.
 My position was comparable to paid apprenticeships with several accomplished potters at multiple locations.
 I was working for some of the best potters in the country while they taught me nearly everything they knew about how to make pots.
 While still by no means at their level, I strive to be nonetheless, and thoroughly enjoy my position here in Seagrove.

 In my 15 years as a journeyman potter, I have worked for over 16 different shops and currently work for 5, with one day per week scheduled at each shop.
 I limit myself to throwing between 100 and 150 pounds of clay per visit and I can make my own hours, which for me is still my favorite aspect of the work.
 Some of the larger shops that I have worked for will have up to 3–4 potters as well as teams of decorators, but most of the shops are comprised of independent artists and partners who usually have a full-time employee to help with other tasks such as loading and firing kilns, along with gallery sales.
 Since Seagrove generally has a tourist-based economy, business can be seasonal and my job can be subject to this ebb and flow; however, the handful of shops I am working for lately have several wholesale accounts with multiple galleries around the region, so these particular shops can maintain a healthy demand for my skills year round.